grssnbchr/categorical-spatial-interpolation/analysis/index.md

 First I only visualize a N=1000 sample of all the points, so you get an idea whether the interpolation makes sense at all.

-I decided to use a `colorbrewer` categorial color scale here, but of course one could also use the default `ggplot2` scale.
+I decided to use a `colorbrewer` categorical color scale here, but of course one could also use the default `ggplot2` scale.

 ``` r